 - Vacuum regularly with a brush attachment

-- Gently use a soft-bristled hairbrush for removing any crusty stains
+- Gently use a soft-bristled hairbrush to remove any crusty stains

 Faux fur bean bags look and feel luxurious!
 You do not want to wash them incorrectly to leave them looking like a wet kitty.
 Wash them like this: